UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 Notes:

-Here we see that we have all columns with Dtype `float64` except for `ocean_proximity` which appears categorical.
+Here we see that we have all columns with dtype `float64` except for `ocean_proximity` which appears categorical.

-It looks like the `total_bedrooms` column has some missing values.
+It looks like the `total_bedrooms` and `bedrooms_per_household` columns have some missing values.

 ---